 This option can be helpful when you are refining the security settings listed above because even though GeoLite provides an extensive listing of IP addresses and their corresponding locations, not all IP addresses and locations are always listed.
 Further, if you have remote users in other countries, it may be necessary to provide specific IP address/location combinations for those users to ensure their access is not interrupted by your EZproxy security settings.
 For more details about when manual IP specification is necessary, see the example tab on this page or the individual pages of the directives above.

 The basic format for manually specifying IP information is as follows:

 Location IPStart-IPEnd Country/Region/City

-Region is optional, but if present should be specified using the two-character ISO 3166-2 subcountry code for the US and Canada or the FIPS 10-4 subcountry code for other regions of the world.|
+|Region||Yes||The region to be associated with the given IP address/range entered using the two-character ISO 3166-2 subcountry code for the US and Canada or the FIPS 10-4 subcountry code for other regions of the world.|

-City is optional and should be specified using the textual name of the city.
+|City||Yes||The city to be associated with the given IP address/range entered using the textual name of the city.

 Location 192.168.0.0-192.168.255.255 US/OH/Dublin

 If no manual rules are specified for private IP addresses, these addresses appear as country 98, no region, no city.